What is Robotics? What are Robots? Types & Uses of Robots.

 - Robots contain at least some level of computer programming.
 Without a set of code telling it what to do, a robot would just be another piece of simple machinery.
 Inserting a program into a robot gives it the ability to know when and how to carry out a task.

-The robotics industry is still relatively young, but has already made amazing strides.
-From the deepest depths of our oceans to the highest heights of outer space, robots can be found performing tasks that humans couldn’t dream of achieving.
+Though relatively young, the robotics industry is filled with an admirable promise of progress that science fiction could once only dream about.
+From the deepest depths of our oceans to thousands of miles in outer space, robots will be found performing tasks that humans couldn’t dream of achieving alone.

 - 26 Robotics Companies Changing The Way We Live And Work